Neutrino mass and dark energy constraints from redshift-space distortions: Introduction

 Nevertheless, as the data have improved over the past several years, a few $2\sigma-3\sigma$ inconsistencies have emerged among the data sets.
 The Hubble parameter $H_0 \approx 73$~km/sec/Mpc from local distance measurements~\cite{Riess_2016} is about $3\sigma$ higher than the value $H_0 \approx 67$~km/sec/Mpc measured cosmologically~\cite{Ade_2016m}.
 Gravitational lensing of the CMB appears $15\%$ higher than predicted by General Relativity, a $> 2\sigma$ discrepancy~\cite{Aghanim_2016b}.
 Galaxy-galaxy lensing prefers significantly lower values of either the cold matter density or the amplitude of density perturbations~\cite{Leauthaud_2017}.
 These tensions could indicate systematic biases which would have to be understood in order for progress to be made~\cite{Keenan_2014,Addison_2016}, but could also be early indicators of new physics\cite{Wyman_2014,Bernal_2016,DiValentino_2017}.

-In this article we analyze the Planck CMB power spectrum of Ref.~\cite{Adam_2016a} as well as the Fourier space BOSS DR11 power spectrum of Ref.~\cite{Beutler_2014}, two data sets which appear not to have any significant tensions, and for our dark energy analyses we also include the Joint Likelihood Analysis of supernova data presented in Ref.~\cite{Betoule_2014}.
+In this article we analyze the Planck CMB power spectrum of Ref.~\cite{Adam_2016a} as well as the Fourier space BOSS power spectra of Refs.~\cite{Beutler_2014,Beutler_2014b,Beutler_2017}, two data sets which appear not to have any significant tensions, and for our dark energy analyses we also include the Joint Likelihood Analysis of supernova data presented in Ref.~\cite{Betoule_2014}.
 This article has three main aims.
 First, we constrain the sum of neutrino masses, $\sum m_\nu$, a fundamental Standard Model parameter whose first significant detection will likely come from cosmology~\cite{Font-Ribera_2014,Allison_2015}.
-Though we use the BOSS Data Release 11 redshift-space galaxy power spectrum of Ref.~\cite{Beutler_2014,Beutler_2014b}, our best-fit $\sum m_\nu$ is somewhat lower than found in those references, a shift which we attribute to our different handling of the scale-dependent suppression of density fluctuations in massive neutrino models, as well as to our use of more recent CMB data.
+Though we use the BOSS Data Release 11 redshift-space galaxy power spectrum of Ref.~\cite{Beutler_2014,Beutler_2014b}, our best-fit $\sum m_\nu$ is somewhat lower than found in those references, a shift which may be attributed to our different handling of the scale-dependent suppression of density fluctuations in massive neutrino models, as well as to our use of more recent CMB data.

 Second, we constrain the time-dependent dark energy equation of state $w(z) = P_\mathrm{de}/\rho_\mathrm{de}$ in models with and without variable $\sum m_\nu$.
 Comparing these two analyses allows us to assess the impact of $\sum m_\nu$ on $w(z)$ constraints, and vice versa.
-In particular, allowing $w$ and its late-time derivative to vary worsens the upper bound on $\sum m_\nu$ by a factor of $3-4$.
+In particular, allowing $w$ and its late-time derivative to vary worsens the upper bound on $\sum m_\nu$ by a factor of $\approx 3$.

-Third, we thoroughly investigate the dependence of the neutrino mass constraint on the modeling of scale-dependent galaxy bias.
+Third, we thoroughly investigate the dependence of the neutrino mass constraint on the modeling of scale-dependent galaxy bias and choice of data sets.
 Comparing the perturbative bias parameterization of McDonald and Roy, Ref.~\cite{McDonald_Roy_2009}, to the galaxy power spectra of Ref.~\cite{Kwan_etal_2015} based upon N-body simulations, we find a broad agreement at the $1\%$ level over the range of scales relevant to the BOSS data.
-Adding either a velocity bias parameter, or more density bias parameters, to the minimal bias model, lowers both the mean and upper bound on $\sum m_\nu$ by $\approx 20\%-30\%$.
-Aside from the perturbation amplitude, which rises by $\approx 1\sigma$ in these extended bias models, the remaining cosmological parameters are quite robust.
+Adding more density bias parameters to the minimal bias model has a negligible effect on the mean $\sum m_\nu$ but worsens its upper bound by $20\%$.
+Reducing the maximum wave number considered, switching from BOSS DR11 to DR12 data, and modifying the neutrino contribution to the galaxy power spectrum, also weaken neutrino mass constraints.
+The remaining cosmological parameters are quite robust.